buildkite/test-engine-client/README.md

 # Buildkite Test Splitter

 Buildkite Test Splitter is an open source tool to orchestrate your test suites.
-It uses your Buildkite Test Analytic suite data to intelligently partition and parallelise your tests.
+It uses your Buildkite Test Analytics suite data to intelligently partition and parallelise your tests.
 Test Splitter currently only supports RSpec but support for other frameworks is coming soon.

 ## Installation